crossfidev/Plexus-Pool/docs/developer/python_testing_framework.rst

     def scenario():
-        """ a private tezos network, initialized with network parameters and some accounts. """
+        """ a private mineplex network, initialized with network parameters and some accounts. """
-        with Sandbox(paths.TEZOS_HOME,
+        with Sandbox(paths.mineplex_HOME,
                     constants.IDENTITIES,
                     constants.GENESIS_PK) as sandbox:
             # Launch node running protocol Alpha
             sandbox.add_node(0)
             utils.activate_alpha(sandbox.client(0))
-            # Launch a second node on the same private tezos network
+            # Launch a second node on the same private mineplex network
             sandbox.add_node(1)
             # Launch a baker associated to node 0, baking on behalf of delegate
             # bootstrap5